-Managing expense reports is a necessary business function to mitigate costs and avoid expense return fraud.
-However, managing expense reports can be a bit of chore, especially if you have a large company, several independent employees, or require a lot of employee travel.
+Managing business expense reports is a necessary business function to mitigate costs and avoid expense return fraud.
+However, managing a business expense report can be a bit of a chore, especially if you have a large company, several independent employees, or require a lot of employee travel.
 To cut back on the work, here are four amazing tips that can help streamline your audit process:

 1. Have A Clear Expense Policy